Nikon MONARCH 5 20x56

 The Verdict!

 Besides the high optical quality, the Nikon Monarch 5 20×56 has a robust construction that presents neat finishes.
-Despite their imposing size, the optimized handling reflects a certain attention to ergonomics on the part of Nikon.
+Despite its imposing size, the optimized handling reflects a certain attention to ergonomics on the part of Nikon.

 If you want a model with a smaller magnification but also more versatility, we recommend the Nikon Aculon A211 10×50.